xtrymind/web-archive/_posts/2017-03-22-Enable tap-to-click.markdown

 title:  "Enable tap-to-click"
 date:   2017-03-22 09:30:26 +0700
 author: Dede Dindin Qudsy
-tags:   [archlinux, touchpad, tips&trick]
+tags:   [archlinux, touchpad, libinput]
 ---
-Sometimes, it doesn't feel nice if you use touchpad and can't use tap to click, and for me, yes it's annoying to click on button.
+Sometimes, it doesn't feel nice if you use touchpad and can't use tap to click, and for me, yes it's annoying to click button.

-install libinput because xf86-input-synaptics ( based on Arch Wiki ) is in maintenance mode and is no longer updated.
+you need to install ``libinput`` because ``synaptics`` ( based on Arch Wiki ) is in maintenance mode and is no longer updated.
 {% highlight bash %}
  $ sudo pacman -S libinput xf86-input-libinput
 {% endhighlight %}